CTFJournal/ctfjournal.github.io/_posts/2023-04-13-simple-ctf.md

 ![img6](/assets/images/easyctf/img6.png)

-The ssh login for **mitch:secret** is successful and we also have the user flag located at */home/mitch/user.txt*, which is the answer for question.
+The ssh login for **mitch:secret** is successful and we also have the user flag located at */home/mitch/user.txt*, which is the answer for question 7.

 #### Q8: Is there any other user in the home directory?